skye-codes/jtemporal.github.io/_posts/2020-02-25-fixing-date-error-while-running-jekyll-on-macos-catalina.md

     $ bundle install
     $ bundle exec jekyll serve

-And you should see something like this:
+And you should see something like this on your terminal:

 ![](/images/Screen Shot 2020-02-25 at 13.21.24.png)